omnisonic/jctech-pelican/content/set-home-page-in-pelican.md

 <img src="/images/page-as-home-pelican.jpg" class="img-fluid">

-The Pelican "meta data" for every page or post should have "title: " .
+The Pelican "meta data" should be included at the top of every  article (aka post) and should include:

+<pre><code>
+    title:  Your Title
+    date: year-mo-day

+</code></pre>

-To make the it a post rather then a page we simply include  the date to the meta data.
+To make it a page rather then a post we  exclude the date from the meta data.
 So for a "home" page we will leave out the date.
 To make the page a "home" page we will include:

-<pre class="bg-dark"><code>
+<pre><code>
     title:  Home
     URL:
     save_as: index.html